 “What it came down to was Axis seemed to have a solution for just about everything,” Drewry says.
 “Everything that everybody else had and then a couple extra models in case you needed a different solution.”

 With more than 100 galleries needing upgraded surveillance, the security team knew it was looking at a long installation process.
-However, selecting Acuity-vct’s Video Capture System meant the new video management system would work with both analog and IP cameras, providing a unified platform to use throughout the transition.
+However, selecting Acuity-vct’s Video Capture System (now Art Sentry) meant the new video management system would work with both analog and IP cameras, providing a unified platform to use throughout the transition.

 The facility’s age also presented a challenge; the original structure was built in the 1920s, and two additions were erected 50 years later.
 Axis’s cameras enabled a smoother retrofit in the historic property by requiring only one network cable for four cameras in a given space.
 Each four-camera unit can in turn cover a 39-foot field of view, meaning one network cable could effectively cover entire galleries.

 “We saved a tremendous amount of money just on the backend of things, with wiring and getting all the infrastructure in place because of these different products that Axis had offered,” Drewry says.

 After nine months of an aggressive installation schedule—working seven days a week, coordinating with gallery rotations where possible—the museum was completely retrofitted.

 Communication and coordination with the DIA’s curatorial, conservation, and collection management staffs helped shape the finished surveillance system.
 “One of the things that we’re looking at is either highly trafficked areas or exceptionally vulnerable objects,” Drewry says.
 The other departments helped security understand why certain pieces were more vulnerable than others—such as the fragility of the materials or a piece’s placement on a mount that could be bumped into.
 Now video-verified alerts can help security personnel mitigate the risk of damage to those works.